Rian-Carter/anagramCodeReview/README.md

 * RSPEC
 * pry

 ## This application will take 2 inputs from a user and return if they are or are not anagrams.
+In addition it will also check to see if either of the inputs are palindromes.

 ## Setup/Installation Requirements